 The conclusion of the highest and best use as if vacant is for destination related commercial development, or commercial/ industrial type of development.
-Due to long and narrow configuration, a mini-storage or shallow depth building will be ideal for the subject.

 Most Probable Buyer

 As of the date of value, the most probable lessee of the subject property is a local business operator or a developer.